You Can Disney as an Adult

 Day 1 Evening:

 If you are drinking around the world, start the fun after dinner!
-Typically, Epcot closes around 10:00 pm.
+Typically, Epcot closes between 8:00 – 10:00 pm.
 You can check park hours on the Walt Disney World Website in advance.
 Mexico has fantastic margaritas.
-Skip the margarita at dinner and get them in the small tequila bar next door to the restaurant, La Cava del Tequila, that offers tequila shots, margaritas, chips, salsa, guacamole and queso.
+Skip the margarita at dinner and get them in the small tequila bar next door to the restaurant, La Cava del Tequila, that offers tequila shots, margaritas, chips, salsa, guacamole, and queso.
 Inside this little bar, you have to be careful because it’s easy to forget you’re in a theme park.
 My friends love the tequila with salsa shooters.
 They are delicious, especially the salsa shooters.
 I like their adventurous margaritas.
 The cucumber or blood orange are my favorites.

 If you have time, get in a ride, such as Test Track, Finding Nemo, or continue experiencing the world showcase.
 There’s so much to see in the showcase I could spend days there.
 I love wandering the countries and looking at the exhibits inside each.
 My favorite is Canada with its huge waterfall.
 Most of the countries offer a show or movie and Mexico has a ride.
 Norway now has a Frozen Ever After, which has extremely long wait times.
 All of the countries have stalls that sell snack size and small portions.
 At the end of the night, there is a show, IllumiNations.
 The globe in the middle of the lake lights on fire and there is a not to miss huge firework show.
 At some of the restaurants, you can line this up with dinner and see the show from the restaurant windows.